 Clement pinned Dan Longo, of Pembroke, in 3:15, and was later joined by teammate Jeff Brodeur as state champions.

 "It felt really good to be on top" of the Olympic-style podium used when the medals are rewarded, Clement said yesterday.
 "It was the first time I ever won a tournament, surprisingly."

 Clement's teammate wrestled a familiar foe in the championship, Greenfield's Alex Pirozhikov.
 As he did in the Western Mass. tournament, Brodeur won the 160-pound title with a decision, this time the score was 10-2.

 While the Greylock duo were the only local gold medalists in the state tournament, three other Berkshire County wrestlers earned top-six finishes and medals.

 Pittsfield High's Todd Sweeney continued a great post-season run with a third-place finish at 112 pounds, while Mount Everett's Matt Dempsey was fourth at 140 and John Robitaille of Mount Everett took sixth at 215.
 Sweeney, who won the Western Mass.
-Division 3 title, was the only other champion from the county to finish in the top six.

 "It kind of hasn't kicked in yet," said Clement of his championship.
 "Ever since I started wrestling, it's a goal everyone talks about.
 It's what everyone goes for.
 It feels really good to finally get it."